sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/README.md

 C. Create
 D. Publisher - [Use any Name I Used "Tar Gaming"] Dont Need Password Same Thing thats Your Prefrence This is For Testing For Sure Make a Serious Version When Actually Publishing your Game :)
 E. Select Create
-For Game Icons I Will Make A Seperate Forum Linked Below Dont Need any for Testin
+For Game Icons I Will Make A Seperate Forum Linked Below Dont Need any for Testing

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------